Vineetpandey0/NoteScript/Readme.md

 └─────────────────────────────────────────────────────┘
 ```

-### How it works under the hood
+### Components

+**`content.js`**
-**`content.js`** — Runs on every `claude.ai` page.
+Runs on every `claude.ai` page.
 Sets up a `MutationObserver` that watches the conversation DOM for changes.
 When a new message appears, it triggers a debounced save (1.5s delay to avoid saving mid-stream).
-It scrapes both user messages (`[data-testid="user-message"]`) and assistant responses (`.font-claude-response`), preserving code blocks in proper markdown format.
+Scrapes both user messages (`[data-testid="user-message"]`) and assistant responses (`.font-claude-response`), preserving code blocks in proper markdown format.

+**`background.js`**
-**`background.js`** — The service worker acting as an orchestrator.
-It holds the Gemini API key (so it never touches the content script) and handles compression requests.
-When `content.js` wants to compress a message, it sends a message to `background.js`, which calls Gemini 2.5 Flash and returns the compressed result.
+The service worker acting as an orchestrator.
+Holds the Gemini API key (so it never touches the content script) and handles compression requests.
+When `content.js` wants to compress a message, it sends a message to `background.js`, which calls Gemini 2.5 Flash and returns the result.

-**`popup.js` + `popup.html` + `popup.css`** — The extension popup UI.
+**`popup.js` / `popup.html` / `popup.css`**
+The extension popup UI.
 Lists all saved conversations, lets you search/filter, expand to view messages, delete individually, export to JSON, or clear everything.

 ---

-## 🚀 Installation
+## Installation

-Since this extension is not yet on the Chrome Web Store, you'll install it in **Developer Mode**:
+The extension is not yet on the Chrome Web Store.
+Install it via Developer Mode.

-### Step 1 — Download the extension files
+### Step 1 — Download

-Clone or download this repository:

 ```bash
 git clone https://github.com/yourusername/claude-context-preserver.git